kikky2015/Credit-Risk-Classification/README.md

 ## Results

-* Machine Learning Model 1:
+* Regression model of the '0' (healthy loans):
   * The logistic regression model of the '0' (healthy loans) label has precision of 1 and recall of 0.99.
-This ****indicates the model made accurate predictions every time.
+This indicates the model made accurate predictions every time.

-* Machine Learning Model 2:
+* Regression model for the '1' (high-risk loans):
   * The logistic regression model for the '1' (high-risk loans) has a precision of 0.85 and recall of 0.91.
-The    ****model did not do a fantastic job at predicting the values for high-risk loans.
+The *model did not do a fantastic job at predicting the values for high-risk loans.

 ## Summary